 Level 4 Level 4 answers will typically set out a one-sided argument supported by at least two valid explained 11-14 The response has a full explanation and analysis of the historical events/periods, which uses relevant second order historical concepts, and is used to develop a fully supported answer to the question.
 This is supported by a range of accurate knowledge and understanding that is fully relevant to the question.
 There is a well-developed line of reasoning which is clear, relevant and logically structured.
 Deng did not allow the Chinese people greater freedoms.
 A good example is the One Child Policy, introduced in 1980 to combat China's growing population.
 Women were not allowed to marry until they reached 20 years of age, were only allowed one child and could even be sterilized once they had a child to enforce the policy.
 This law controlled women's lives even more than before, and was the opposite of greater freedom.
 Another example that shows the statement is not correct was the crackdown on the democracy movement in China in 1979.
 People demanding a 'Fifth Modernisation' - democracy - had set up a democracy wall in Beijing in 1978 and the following year Deng arrested many of the protestors who received long prison sentences.
 Freedom of speech was clearly not tolerated in China, which shows there were no greater freedoms allowed under Deng.
 Alternatively, Level 4 answers will construct a balanced argument with each side explicitly supported by one example eg I agree with this statement, because Deng gave more freedom to Chinese peasants.
 After the death of Mao the large communes were broken up and peasants were allowed to rent land and choose how to farm it, keeping any profits that they made.
 Deng is supposed to have said 'to get rich is glorious'.
 This gave the peasants more freedom as their lives were less controlled by the government after 1976.
 On the other hand, I don't fully agree with the statement because there was still a great deal of repression in China.
 After Mao's death the 'Gang of Four' - senior Communists including Mao's wife - were arrested and in 1980 they were given long prison sentences for opposing the ideas of the government.
 This shows that there was no greater freedom as opposition was not tolerated, even within the Communist Party itself.
 NB: 14 marks- reserve for clinching argument.
 Standard mark is 12 marks unless one of points/examples developed well.
-Level 3 Level 3 answers will typically construct a one-sided argument with support from one valid example explained, e.g. 7-10 The response has an analysis and explanation of the historical events/period, which uses relevant second order historical concepts, and is was aimost impossible for pospio to loave onina and so the broaght greater needen.
+Level 3 Level 3 answers will typically construct a one-sided argument with support from one valid example explained, e.g. 7-10 The response has an analysis and explanation of the historical events/period, which uses relevant second order historical concepts, and is I agree, because Deng allowed greater freedom in education.
+He introduced policies that expanded Chinese universities and students were encouraged to travel abroad to learn in Western universities.
+Before 1976 it was almost impossible for people to leave China and so this brought greater freedom.